danzek/aws-account-id-from-key-id/README.md

 # Determine AWS Account ID from AWS Access Key ID

-Decodes the AWS Account ID given an AWS Access Key ID (with a four-letter resource identifier beginning with "A"; this does not work for older key IDs beginning with "I" or "J").
+Decodes the AWS account ID given an AWS access key ID (with a four-letter resource identifier beginning with "A"; this does not work for older key IDs beginning with "I" or "J").

+This is a small, single-file library with no dependencies outside `std`.
+Only two functions are exported / public (there is an example of each below).

 # Usage